 This course is an in-depth study of special topics in the disciplines of biblical or theological studies.
 Examples include one particular biblical book, a theological theme or sub-discipline, or a specific theological movement in church history.

-Credit Hours: 3 Prerequisite: CHR 200 or instructor approval Availability: On demand
+Credit Hours: 3 Prerequisite: CHR 200 or instructor approval Availability: On demand theological themes, and the various critical issues involved in their interpretation.

 CHR 305 The Writings